leranp/HomeAssistant-galatz-news/README.md

 ## Services

 The following service are implemented by the component:
-- `play_galatz_news` - enable you to play the lastest hour news of Galatz Radio station in the media player that you choose
+- `play_galatz_news` - enable you to play the latest hour news of Galatz Radio station in the media player that you choose

 ### Disclaimer
 I don't have any contact with the company and am not responsible for any loss or damage caused by this integration.